Research In Action

-A recent study found that more than 70 percent of non-fatal traumatic brain injuries in children under 19 years of age were associated with consumer products/activities and that the type of product/activity contributing to TBIs differed by age group.
+A recent study found that more than 70% of non-fatal traumatic brain injuries in children under 19 years of age were associated with consumer products/activities and that the type of product/activity contributing to TBIs differed by age group.
 This information potentially helps to inform a more tailored approach to parent counseling and implementation of safety modifications to the environment based on the age of the child.

 For this study, data from the National Electronic Injury Surveillance System (NEISS, which provides data on unintentional consumer product-related injury visits to emergency departments in 100 US hospitals) and the National Electronic Injury Surveillance System All Injury Program (an expansion of NEISS which collects data on more than 500,000 unintentional and intentional injury visits to emergency departments per year) from 2010 to 2013 were analyzed.
 TBI rates for different age groups, as well as injury-contributing “product” groups (including sports/recreation; home furnishings and fixtures; home structures and construction materials; toys; child nursery equipment; personal use items and other products) were examined.